ptrace — process trace

 If the access mode includes

-capability set in the following check; otherwise (the access mode specifiesPTRACE_MODE_REALCREDS
+PTRACE_MODE_FSCREDS, then use the caller'seffectivecapability set in the following check; otherwise (the access mode specifiesPTRACE_MODE_REALCREDS, so) use the caller'spermittedcapability set.

 The caller and the target process are in the same user namespace, and the caller's capabilities are a superset of the target process's